-The second reason why hens experience a decrease in egg production is because of shorter days.
-Hens need at least 14-15 hours of light to lay eggs regularly.
+The second reason why hens slow down in egg production is because of shorter days.
+Hens need at least 14 hours of light to lay eggs regularly.
 Currently where I live it gets dark at 5 pm and the sun comes up around 6:30 am.
-That is less than 11 hours of light, which is definitely not enough for my laying hens.
+That is less than 11 hours of natural light, which is definitely not enough for my laying hens.

 Many tend to think that the cold weather causes hens to stop laying, but it is really due to the decrease in light.
-For myself, that is great news because I can fix that problem.
-I cannot change the weather but I can sure control the amount of light my hens receive by adding a light to my chicken coop!
+For myself, that is great news because I can fix the problem.
+I cannot change the weather but I can sure control the amount of light my hens receive by adding artificial lighting into my chicken coop!

-So during this time of shorter days you can choose to allow your hens a break and get fewer eggs, or you can give them light!
+So during the shorter days you can choose to allow your hens a break, which is completely okay!
+Or you can give them light!

-As the winter months arrive and the days shorten, it is extremely important to add a light into your chicken coop or you’re likely going to see a drastic decrease in egg production.
+As the winter months arrive and the days shorten, it is extremely important to provide supplemental lighting for your hens or you’re likely going to see a drastic decrease in egg production.

-Adding a light into your chicken coop is the secret to continued egg production throughout the short days of winter.
-Adding the light is an easy set up and the LED light is cost effective.
+The extra lighting in your chicken coop is the secret to a continuous supply of eggs throughout the short days of winter.
+Best of all, adding the light is an easy set up and the LED light bulb is cost effective.

-I hang an LED shop light from the ceiling of my chicken coop and I have it connected to a mechanical timer that will automatically turn on at 2 am and turn off at 6:30 am as the sun is coming up.
-This gives my hens around 15 hours of light, which is what they need to produce eggs.
+I hang an LED shop light from the ceiling of my chicken coop and I have it connected to a mechanical timer that will automatically turn the light on at 2 am and turn off at 6:30 am as the sun is coming up.
+This gives my hens around 15 hours of light, which is what they need to keep on laying.

 I prefer to have the light kick on in the early morning to start the day earlier versus making the day longer by extending light after dark.
 The reason is because chickens will naturally start to roost as the sun is setting.
 Once the chickens start roosting they are ready to sleep.
 If the light were to come on shortly after it would throw them off.

-Therefore, my chickens will get to roost when it naturally gets dark and get to sleep without any disruption.
-Then the light will kick on at 2 am to start of a new day.
+Therefore, my chickens will roost when it naturally gets dark and get to sleep without any disruption.
+Then the light will kick on at 2 am to start off a new day.